rocwang/vue-virtual-scroll-grid/README.md

   // must be an integer and greater than or equal to 0.
   length: number;
   // The callback that returns a page of items as a promise.
-  pageProvider: (pageNumber: number, pageSize: number) => Promise<unknown[]>
+  pageProvider: (pageNumber: number, pageSize: number) => Promise<unknown[]>;
   // The number of items in a page from the item provider (e.g. a backend API),
   // must be an integer and greater than or equal to 0.
   pageSize: number;
 }
 ```

-## Available Scoped Slots
+## Available Slots

-There are 2 scoped slots: `default` and `placeholder`.
-Both of them have the
+There are 3 scoped slots: `default`, `placeholder` and `probe`.

-following slot props:
+Props of the `default` slot:

+- `item`: the loaded item that is used for rendering your item
+  element/component.
 - `index`: the index of current item within the list.
 - `style`: the style object provided by the library that need to be set on the
   item element/component.

-The `default` slot has an extra prop `item`, which is the loaded item that is
+Props of the `placeholder` slot:

+- `index`: the index of current item within the list.
+- `style`: the style object provided by the library that need to be set on the
-used for rendering your item element/component.
+  item element/component.

 The `placeholder` slot is optional.
 If missing, the space of unloaded items will
 be blank until they are loaded.

+The `probe` slot has no prop.
+It is used to measure the visual size of grid
+item.
+If not provided, you must set a fixed height to `grid-template-rows` on
+your CSS grid, or a fixed `height` on your item element/component, e.g. `200px`.
+Otherwise, the view won't be rendered properly.

 ## Development